SimCRC/.github/profile/README.md

 ### How to add new snippets?

-To create or customize snippets, in RStudio you have to access `Global Options/Code/Editing` and click into *Edit Snippets*.
-In that window you will see the list of all the snippets present in your computer.
+To create or customize snippets, in RStudio, you have to access `Global Options/Code/Editing` and click on *Edit Snippets*.
+In that window, you will see the list of all the snippets present in your computer.

 To add the list of [predefined